 This slow cooker Tomato Basil Soup recipe tastes like you spent hours slaving in the kitchen.
-It’s delicious, easy, economical and sure to please a crowd!
+It’s delicious, easy, economical!

-With two adult married children, a grandchild on the way and two teenagers living at home, we cherish every opportunity to create memories together.
+With two adult married children, two grandsons and another on the way, and only one kid living at home, we cherish every opportunity to create memories together.

 We have many Christmas traditions but interestingly enough, none really center around food.
 Unlike Thanksgiving, where the menu is set in stone and repeated every year, we don’t have a set menu for our time together.

 For us, it’s just all about being together and enjoying those qualities that make us family: sharing laughter; reminiscing over family stories and playing games around the table.
 (Although playing games is a lot more difficult with little creatures running around!)